dagger/dagger/docs/core-concepts/1203-client.md

 ## Accessing the file system

-You may need to load a local directory as a `dagger.#FS` type in your plan:
+You may need to load a local directory as a `dagger.#FS` type in your project:

 ```cue file=../tests/core-concepts/client/plans/fs.cue